PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 The majority of popular solutions — MySQL, Postgres, SQLite — are all row-based.
 In each of these, data / objects are stored as rows, like a phone book.

 In contrast, ClickHouse is a *columnar* database.
-Built by a single C++ binary, ClickHouse tables in memory are inverted — data is ingested as a column, meaning you’ve a *very large* number of columns and a much smaller set of rows.
+ClickHouse tables in memory are inverted — data is ingested as a column, meaning you’ve a large number of columns and a sizable set of rows.

 Here's what that looks like...